- How can I apply for housing?

 When do you serve meals?

-We serve three meals per day, seven days a week: breakfast at 8am, lunch at noon (except on the first Thursday of every month, when lunch is served at 11am), and a hearty afternoon snack at 3pm.
-After women are welcomed into the Day Center for mealtimes, our doors are closed to promote a safe community environment, so you must arrive on time.Many of our meals are prepared and served by volunteer teams – to learn more about volunteering in the kitchen, visit our Volunteer page.
+We serve three meals per day, seven days a week: breakfast at 8am, lunch at noon (except on the first Thursday of every month, when lunch is served at 11am), and an afternoon snack at 2pm.

 What other services do you provide?

-At the Day Center any woman can drop in to receive a meal; use clean, private bathrooms and showers; use laundry facilities; make phone calls or access a computer; secure a mailing address; or get a fresh change of clothes.
-In addition, women are encouraged to participate in case management, creative workshops, counseling, health clinic activities, and job-readiness.Learn more about our individual programs here.
+At the Day Center any woman can drop in to receive a meal, use clean, private bathrooms and showers, make phone calls, access a computer, secure a mailing address, and get a fresh change of clothes.
+In addition, women are encouraged to participate in case management, enrichment workshops, counseling, health clinic activities, and job-readiness.Learn more about our individual programs here.

-DWC is not a shelter, but there are several in the downtown Los Angeles area, including:
+DWC is not an overnight shelter, but there are several in the downtown Los Angeles area, including:

 Pathways To Home